lionheart/git-bigstore/README.md

 ### Amazon S3

 You probably will want to set up an IAM user to manage the bucket you'll be using to upload your media.
-Here's an example policy that has worked for me.
+Here's an example user policy:

 ```json
 {